-On receiving such applications the Assistant Registrar through his subordinate will conduct an inquiry to find out the feasibility and economic viability of the proposed Cooperative Society and whether its proposed bye laws conforms to the Meghalaya Cooperative Acts and Rules.
-In case a proposed Cooperative Society is either a, Fishery,/ Dairy/, Poultry/, Piggery/or Handloom etc., views and comments from concerned department has to be obtained before registration of such society.
+On receiving such applications the Asstt.
+Registrar through his subordinate will conduct an inquiry to find out the feasibility and economic viability of the proposed Cooperative Society and whether its proposed bye - law conforms to the Meghalaya Coop.
+Acts and Rules.
+In case a proposed Cooperative Society is either a Fishery / Dairy / Poultry / Piggery or Handloom etc., views and comments from concerned department has to be obtained before registration of such society.

-after inquiry report with views and comments from concerned Department are found favorable, Permission is given to complete the necessary formalities for Registration.
+After inquiry report with views and comments from concerned Department are found favourable, Permission is given to complete the necessary formalities for Registration.

 A date will be fixed for holding the inaugural general meeting of the promoter in which members will finally decide on adoption of the Bye-Laws and matters concerning with day-to-day functioning of the Society including constitution of Managing Committee, operation of Bank Account etc.

-All the papers duly signed by the Promoters are to be submitted to Assistant Registrar of Cooperative Societies who after satisfying himself on all points, register the society and its Bye-laws.
+All the papers duly signed by the Promoters are to be submitted to Asstt.
+Registrar of Coop.
+Societies who after satisfying himself on all points. register the society and its Bye laws.

-The certificate of Registration in the form set forth and the schedule is issued by Asstt.
-Registrar of Cooperative Societies after registration of the society.
-A copy of registration with Bye-laws are sent to the applicant and also to concerned Departments.
+The Certificate of Registration in the form set forth and the schedule is issued by Asstt.
+Registrar of Coop.
+Societies after registration of the society.
+A copy of registration with Bye-laws is sent to the applicant and also to concerned Departments.

 Q.8 What are the origins of cooperative movement in India?